5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/ContainerImage/{id}
-Modify an existing container entity.
+Modify an existing ContainerImage entity.

 Param:

-* id - provide the guid id for the desired container entity to be modified ex.
+* id - provide the guid id for the desired ContainerImage entity to be modified ex.
 92e97d88-d7f1-4d17-959f-b7e03083a547.

 ```json
 {